fidelity/awsrun/README.md

 These examples demonstrate the wide-range of possibilities when building your own awsrun & azurerun commands.
-While these commands are included in awsrun, they use the same command API that you would if building your own.
+While these commands are included in awsrun, they use the same command library that you would if building your own.
 Nothing is special about these commands other than they are included in the base install of awsrun.
 You could have built these yourself.